The Orders API enables merchants to process orders received through Shopping Actions. Through this API, participating merchants can:

 - Click the Save button to save your changes.

-The Purchases on Google Order Manager role should appear next to the user in the user list.
+The Shopping Actions Order Manager role should appear next to the user in the user list.
+Repeat this process for all accounts that will access the Orders API or the Orders view in Merchant Center.

 Sandbox and production modes